Presentation of modern agricultural machinery. Presentation on agricultural machines. Farming methods

 AGREECULTURAL MACHINES.
 AGREECULTURAL EQUIPMENT

-Agricultural machines are used for preparing the soil for planting agricultural crops, planting or sowing agricultural crops, caring for crops and plantings, harvesting the grown crop, as well as its post-harvest processing, preservation and giving the best presentation.
+Agricultural machines are used to prepare the soil for planting agricultural crops, planting or sowing agricultural crops, caring for crops and plantings, harvesting the grown crop, as well as its post-harvest processing, preservation and giving the best presentation.
 Therefore, agricultural machines are divided into separate types.
 2

-TILLING MACHINES For soil cultivation, agricultural machines are used, which make the soil loose, uniformly finely cloddy, without weeds and with a leveled surface.
-From the listed requirements for cultivated soil, it can be seen how many requirements are placed on tillage machines.
+SOIL TILLAGE MACHINES To till the soil, agricultural machines are used, which make the soil loose, uniformly finely lumpy, without weeds and with a leveled surface.
+From the listed requirements for treated soil, it is clear how many requirements are placed on tillage machines.
 It is almost impossible to fulfill all these conditions with one machine.
-These requirements are not the same for different types of soil, processing time, cultivated crop, applied technology, field topography and many other factors.
+These requirements are not the same for different types of soil, processing time, crop grown, technology used, field topography and many other factors.
 3

-FERTILIZER MACHINES The most important task of field farming is to increase the yield of agricultural crops.
+FERTILIZER APPLICATION MACHINES The most important task of field farming is to increase the yield of agricultural crops.
 There are many ways to increase productivity.
-One of them is to improve soil fertility.
-Soil fertility also increases in many ways, and one of the main ones is the introduction of additional nutrients into the soil - fertilizers.
+One of them is increasing soil fertility.
+Soil fertility also increases in many ways, and one of the main ones is adding additional nutrients to the soil - fertilizers.
 4

-SEEDING MACHINES Many factors must be observed when sowing or planting.
-These are: short sowing dates, sowing rate, sowing uniformity, sowing depth, sowing uniformity, soil structure preservation and others.
-All these conditions must be met by sowing machines: seeders and planters.
+SOWING MACHINES Many factors need to be taken into account when sowing or planting.
+These are: short sowing time, sowing rate, sowing uniformity, sowing depth, sowing uniformity, preservation of soil structure and others.
+All these conditions must be met by seeding machines: seeders and planters.
 5

-FODDER PROCESSING MACHINES During the stall period, agricultural animals eat feed harvested in the summer and preserved without loss of nutritional properties.
-Types of feed: hay, silage, haylage, grass flour, roots and tubers, straw, and grain.
-Other feeds obtained from various local enterprises are also used: pulp, cake, molasses, bard and more.
+MACHINES FOR PREPARING FOOD During the stall period, agricultural animals eat feed prepared in the summer and stored without loss of nutritional properties.
+Types of feed: hay, silage, haylage, grass meal, root and tuber crops, straw, and grain.
+They also use other feed obtained from various local enterprises: pulp, cake, molasses, stillage and others.
 6

 IRRIGATION MACHINES Irrigation of agricultural crops regulates one of the components of fertility - water supply.
-Plants feed on air and root methods.
+Plants feed by aerial and root methods.
 7

-MACHINES FOR CHEMICAL PROTECTION From pests and diseases disappears during the growing season and storage up to a quarter of the harvest.
-To combat them, various methods and methods of struggle are used.
-One of the methods of control is chemical plant protection.
-These preparations are introduced into the soil, plants and harvested crops are treated with the help of machines for chemical plant protection. eight
+MACHINES FOR CHEMICAL PROTECTION Up to a quarter of the crop is eliminated from pests and diseases during the growing season and storage.
+To combat them, various methods and methods of control are used.
+One of the control methods is chemical plant protection.
+These preparations are introduced into the soil, the plants and the harvested crop are treated using chemical plant protection machines.
+8

-GRAIN HARVESTERS Self-propelled grain harvesters (hereinafter simply combine harvester) are currently used for harvesting grain, leguminous and some cereal crops.
-The combine performs several technological operations that, before the appearance of combines, were performed by several different machines.
-The names of these machines have been preserved in the names of individual components of the combine.
-They used to mow the grain with a reaper, thresh the ears with a threshing machine, and separate the grain from impurities with a winnowing machine.
-Approximately the same functions are performed on the combine harvester, threshing and separating device and cleaning.
-That is, the harvester united all these machines into a single whole and replaced them.
+GRAIN HARVESTERS Self-propelled grain harvesters (hereinafter referred to as simply combines) are currently used for harvesting grain, leguminous and some cereal crops.
+The combine performs several technological operations that, before the advent of combines, were performed by several different machines.
+The names of these machines were preserved in the names of individual components of the combine.
+They used to mow the bread with a reaper, thresh the ears with a thresher, and separate the grain from impurities with a winnower.
+Approximately the same functions are performed on a combine harvester by the header, threshing and separating device and cleaning.
+That is, the combine combined all these machines into a single whole and replaced them.
 In addition, the combine also processes the non-grain part of the crop: straw and chaff.
 He can collect them in heaps, scatter them in crushed form across the field, or load them into vehicles.
-The grain after the combine, after a slight refinement on the current, is ready for storage or sale.
+The grain after the combine, after a little processing on the current, is ready for storage or sale.
 9

-The mounted plow PLN-3-35 is designed for plowing under grain and industrial crops to a depth of up to 30 cm of various soils that are not clogged with stones, flagstone and other obstacles with a specific resistance of up to 0.09 MPa and a hardness of up to 3.0 MPa.
-Work with plows equipped with skimmers is carried out as follows: the skimmer cuts the top layer of soil to a depth of 12 cm, turns it over and lays it on the bottom of the furrow.
-The laid layer is closed with a layer raised and wrapped by the main body, as a result of which a complete and deep incorporation of weeds and crop residues is achieved. eleven
+The PLN-3-35 mounted plow is designed for plowing grain and industrial crops to a depth of up to 30 cm in various soils that are not clogged with stones, flagstones and other obstacles with a resistivity of up to 0.09 MPa and a hardness of up to 3.0 MPa.
+Work with plows equipped with skimmers is carried out as follows: the skimmer cuts the top layer of soil to a depth of 12 cm, turns it over and places it on the bottom of the furrow.
+The laid layer is covered with a layer that is lifted and wrapped by the main body, resulting in complete and deep incorporation of weeds and crop residues. eleven

-The T-40 tractor is intended for plowing simple soils in gardens and greenhouses, processing tilled crops, for working with a mower, stacker, snow blade, and also for motor transport work.
-The bulldozer has a semi-frame layout with a carrier box and a reverse bridge.
-The engine is placed on a semi-frame, firmly integrated with the gearbox housing.
-The rear head wheels contain an expanded diameter and a strict suspension.
-Front rushing wheels of reduced diameter.
+The T-40 tractor is intended for plowing simple soils in gardens and greenhouses, processing row crops, for working with a mower, hay sweeper, snow blade, and also for motor transport work.
+The bulldozer has a semi-frame layout with a supporting box and a return axle.
+The engine is mounted on a semi-frame, firmly integrated with the gearbox housing.
+The rear head wheels have a wide cross-section and a strict suspension.
+Front steering wheels of reduced diameter.
 The tractor was produced in all-wheel drive (T-40A) and rear-wheel drive variations.
-The T-40 tractor has an adjustable track and adjustable clearance of any wheels.
-For work in row-spacings, the T-40 tractor has every chance of being equipped with replaceable dark-skinned wheels of a shortened width.
-For work on steep slopes, the track can be extended by installing the rear wheels "inside out".
+The T-40 tractor has an adjustable track and adjustable ground clearance for any wheels.
+To work between rows, the T-40 tractor can be equipped with replaceable dark-skinned wheels of shortened width.
+To work on steep slopes, the track can be lengthened by installing the rear wheels “inverted”.
 12

 1 slide

-Production technology is a sequential list of operations necessary for the production of a product (culture), indicating the conditions and means of their implementation.
-Any crop or group of crops (cereals, industrial) requires appropriate methods of tillage, sowing and harvesting, due to the biological characteristics of plant growth and development, the nature of the soil, and climate.
-Thus, the technology of cultivation of agricultural crops is characterized by the methods and means of their production.
+Production technology is a sequential list of operations necessary for the production of a product (crop), indicating the conditions and means for their implementation.
+Any crop or group of crops (cereals, industrial crops) requires appropriate methods of tillage, sowing and harvesting, determined by the biological characteristics of plant growth and development, the nature of the soil, and climate.
+Thus, the technology of cultivating agricultural crops is characterized by the methods and means of their production.
 It consists of several technological production processes.
-A technological production process is a method or a set of methods for processing a material (soil, plants, products) using technical, physical or chemical means in order to change its properties or state in a targeted manner.
+A technological production process is a method or set of methods for processing a material (soil, plants, products) using technical, physical or chemical means with the aim of purposefully changing its properties or state.

 2 slide

-The mechanization of agriculture is the replacement of manual labor by machines; the introduction of machines and tools in agricultural production.
-The mechanization of agriculture is of great national economic importance, since it increases labor productivity, reduces the cost of production, shortens the time for completing work, and saves a person from hard, laborious and tedious work.
-The process of improving the culture of agricultural production is inextricably linked with the mechanization of agriculture - the use of the latest achievements of science and technology, the development of advanced technologies, the further intensification of agriculture, the implementation of major works on land reclamation and the chemicalization of agricultural production.
+Agricultural mechanization is a replacement manual labor machine; introduction of machines and implements into agricultural production.
+Agricultural mechanization is of great national economic importance, as it increases labor productivity, reduces production costs, reduces work completion time, and relieves people of heavy, labor-intensive and tedious work.
+The process of improving the culture of agricultural production is inextricably linked with the mechanization of agriculture - the use of the latest achievements of science and technology, the development of advanced technologies, the further intensification of agriculture, the implementation of large-scale work on land reclamation and chemicalization of agricultural production.
 Technology is the most active part of the means of production; it is of exceptional importance in creating the material and technical base of agriculture.

 3 slide

-The objects of mechanization of agricultural production are working processes: in agriculture - drainage and irrigation of lands, cultural and technical work, tillage (plowing, peeling, harrowing, disking, cultivation, rolling), sowing (planting), processing of row spacings, fertilizing, combating diseases of cultivated plants, pests and weeds, harvesting, cleaning and sorting of grain, forage harvesting; on livestock farms - preparation of feed for feeding, distribution of feed, cleaning of premises, watering of livestock and poultry, milking of cows, shearing of sheep; in auxiliary enterprises - repair of agricultural machinery, processing of agricultural products.
+The objects of mechanization of agricultural production are work processes: in agriculture - drainage and irrigation of land, cultural and technical work, soil cultivation (ploughing, peeling, harrowing, disking, cultivation, rolling), sowing (planting), tillage between rows, fertilization, combating diseases of cultivated plants, pests and weeds, harvesting, cleaning and sorting of grain, procurement of feed; on livestock farms– preparing feed for feeding, distributing feed, cleaning premises, watering livestock and poultry, milking cows, shearing sheep; in subsidiary enterprises – repair of agricultural machinery, processing of agricultural products.

 4 slide

-Production technology of crop production Technology of cultivation of agricultural crops is a set of technological methods, methods of processing, changes in the state or properties of the soil, technological materials or plants, used at certain points in time, in strict sequence in compliance with the requirements of agricultural technology.
+Technology for the production of crop products Technology for cultivating agricultural crops is a set of technological methods, processing methods, changes in the condition or properties of the soil, technological materials or plants, used at certain points in time, in strict sequence in compliance with the requirements of agricultural technology.

 5 slide

 The concept and content of operating technology.
-The technology of mechanized work is the science of the methods and means of producing agricultural products and the processing of relevant materials (soil, grain, plant stems, etc.).
-In other words, the technology of mechanized work is the science of how to properly perform a particular production process.
-It is designed to increase the efficiency of the use of machines, their correct and competent use.
-The strategic direction of modern agriculture is the intensive technology of growing wheat, corn, rice, and other crops.
-Their goal is to obtain high sustainable yields, improve product quality.
-Intensive technologies are a qualitatively higher stage of the integrated use of the achievements of science and technology at all stages of crop cultivation.
+The technology of mechanized work is the science of methods and means of producing agricultural products and processing relevant materials (soil, grain, plant stems, etc.).
+In other words, the technology of mechanized work is the science of how to correctly perform this or that manufacturing process.
+It is designed to increase the efficiency of using machines, their correct and competent use.
+The strategic direction of modern agriculture is the intensive technology of growing wheat, corn, rice and other crops.
+Their goal is to obtain high sustainable yields and improve product quality.
+Intensive technologies are a qualitatively higher stage of the integrated use of science and technology at all stages of crop cultivation.

 6 slide

-The operational technology of mechanized work has been developed for each agricultural work and contains the necessary information on how to best organize the use of a machine-tractor unit under the conditions of a given farm and a particular field.
-It defines a strict technological procedure for the performance of all operations of agricultural work, its organization and advanced methods of using machines.
-Each operational technology includes the conditions for performing the work (initial melons), agrotechnical requirements, and also contains in a concise form the necessary information on how to compile and prepare the machine and tractor unit and the field for work, how to rationally perform the work and evaluate its quality.
+The operational technology of mechanized work is developed for each agricultural work and contains necessary information about how to best organize the use of a machine-tractor unit under the conditions of a given farm and a specific field.
+It defines a strict technological procedure for performing all operations of agricultural work, its organization and advanced techniques for using machines.
+Each operating technology includes the conditions for performing the work (initial data), agrotechnical requirements, and also contains in a condensed form the necessary information on how to create and prepare a machine-tractor unit and field for work, how to rationally perform the work and evaluate its quality.

 7 slide